Trojan Powder Company: Post-World War II

-Takeover (1967) and legacy
+Takeover and legacy

-On 1 September 1967 Commercial Solvents Corporation (CSC) completed a purchase of Trojan Powder, which became a division of CSC.
+On September 1, 1967 Commercial Solvents Corporation (CSC) completed a purchase of Trojan Powder, which became a division of CSC.

 The sale had been agreed in principle on 6 July 1967 by CSC President Robert C. Wheeler and Trojan Powder President Jesse B. Bronstein Jr., who continued as president of the new division.
 CSC said the Trojan products would be complementary to those of its McWhorter Chemicals division and U. S. Powder Company division.

 CSC was merged into International Minerals and Chemical Company (IMC) in 1975.

 The Wolf Lake plant in Union County, Illinois had about 100 employees in the early 1980s, but was shut down in 1982.
 Ensign-Bickford bought it in 1988, and it had 240 employees by 1992.
 Ensign-Bickford had bought the Spanish Fork Plant operations from the Trojan Corporation on 24 December 1986.
 The Trojan Corporation was fully merged into the Ensign-Bickford Company on 1 January 1996.

 The 480 acre explosive plant at the entrance to Spanish Fork Canyon in Utah had contaminated the groundwater and soil.
 Ensign-Bickford closed the Spanish Fork plant in 2006 and began clean-up in preparation for a mixed-used development with 1,000 homes.

 The Trojan Powder Company Building at 17-19 North 7th Street, Allentown was an 11-story steel frame building with a brick facade, completed in 1911.

-This building and the adjacent Allentown National Bank were abandoned by the 1990s and stood empty until 2005, when they opened as a unified senior living apartment complex.
+This building and the adjacent Allentown National Bank were abandoned by the 1990s and remained empty until 2005, when they opened as a unified senior living apartment complex.